hotstone228/GeoIP-Update-for-OPNsense/README.md

 Update GeoIP data on OPNsense without using Maxmind's account.

+## Linking Script

+This repository includes a helper script: [`link.sh`](./link.sh).
+This script can be used to create symbolic links or assist with deployment steps.
+Check the script for details on its usage and adapt it as needed for your environment.

 ## Configuration

 The configuration file for this tool is [`actions_updategeoip.conf`](./actions_updategeoip.conf).
 Edit this file to customize update behavior or integration with OPNsense.